hajareshyam/pdf-creator-node/readme.md

 ## Referance

-Please refer following link. if you want to use condition in html
+Please refer following link if you want to use condition in html template

 - https://handlebarsjs.com/builtin_helpers.html